sbeaumont/od-info/README.md

     username = (your OD username)
     password = (your OD password)
     discord_webhook = (Discord webhook URL)
+    current_player_id = (Your player id.
+Easiest way to find out is go to Search page, hover over your dom name, and note the number at the end of the ".../op-center/<your number>" URL)
+    LOCAL_TIME_SHIFT = (Difference in hours between your local time and OD server time.
+Positive if your time is ahead of OD server time: e.g. if OD time is 8:21 and your local time is 10:21, you fill in 2 here)

 You can send the networth tracking overview to Discord, but you'll need to set up a webhook there.
 On a channel where you can access the settings you can add a webhook and copy the URL from there.

+### One database per round

+You can open the config.py file with a text editor and change the DATABASE = './opsdata/odinfo-round-36.sqlite' line to a new round number.
+This way you can have a fresh database for every round.

 ### Run application
 Run the app locally from the Terminal from the root of the project: